 My final opinion?

 If you want to try Affilorama, try the free training and see how it works out for you.
-If you want to go further, it’s your decision, but I would advise against it.
-It’s just too expensive and not worth risking especially if you’re new to affiliate marketing.
+If you want to go further, it’s your decision, but you know my position on it and again, in my opinion it’s just too expensive and not worth risking especially if you’re new to affiliate marketing.

-If that is the case, you already know what I recommend instead of this program.
-The choice is yours!
+If that is the case, you already know what I recommend instead of this program:

 If you are someone who is a part of Affilorama or want to leave a comment/question, feel free to do so below!